yun-liu/ATDF/README.md

 ### Citations

-If you are using the code/model/data provided here in a publication, please consider citing our papers:
+If you are using the code/model/data provided here in a publication, please consider citing:

     @article{qiu2020simple,
       title={A Simple Saliency Detection Approach via Automatic Top-Down Feature Fusion},